paralect/ship/doc/docs/deployment/kubernetes/aws.md

 Select the **Proxied** option that will proxy all traffic through Cloudflare.
 It does a lot of awesome work, you can read more about it [here](https://developers.cloudflare.com/dns/manage-dns-records/reference/proxied-dns-records/).
-In our case we use it for automatic **SSL** certificates generation.
+In our case, we use it for automatic **SSL** certificate generation.

 :::tip